-SUMMARY: You point people to your website, but do you have landing pages for specific ministries or missions or special emphases?
-Landing pages help you measure your website marketing’s effectiveness.
-More importantly, you will communicate more effectively with your targeted audiences.
+SUMMARY: You point people to your website, but do you have landing pages for specific ministries or missions?
+Landing pages help you measure your marketing campaign effectiveness.
+More importantly, you will communicate more effectively with your target audiences.

-A landing page, sometimes known in the business world as a “lead capture” page, is where visitors “land” when they click on a link directly associated with your website.
+A landing page, sometimes known in the business world as a “lead capture” or "inbound destination" page, is where visitors “land” after clicking on a link associated with your campaign.
 They may be responding to a promotion through social media, an e-mail campaign or even a pay-per-click advertisement.
-Instead of landing on your home page, they land on a page with information directly related to why they came to your site.
-You can measure landing-page hits to identify the effectiveness of each marketing tool you are using to direct users to the landing page.
+Instead of landing on your homepage where they may have to search for the information promoted, they arrive on a page specifically related to why they clicked.
+You can measure landing page hits to identify the effectiveness of each marketing tool used to direct users to the landing page.

 Landing pages also can serve as reference pages for visitors.
 Images and text provide information relevant to the visitor’s purpose for coming to the page.
-Your church can benefit by using them as transactional or reference pages — whether you want to capture contact information from visitors to add to your database or to promote a community event without taking away from your home page’s information.
+Your church can benefit by using them as transactional or reference pages — whether you want to capture contact information from visitors to add to your database or to promote a community event without taking away from your homepage information.

 Your website plays an integral role in your church’s marketing strategy.
 You distribute material and post on blogs, Twitter, Facebook and more.
 Using landing pages will enable you to communicate more directly with your audiences and measure the success of various marketing tools.
 Here are some steps for developing effective landing pages.